When Not To Travel

 We had hoped to take a side-trip by bus to Xiahe, the site of a famous Tibetan monastery located about mid-way between Kashgar and Beijing.
 Our hotel looked out over the ticket window of the bus station.
 We watched as thousands of people waited to pay their fares, so many that they blocked traffic on the eight-lane street that ran in front of the bus station.
-We took a couple of pictures.
-Take a look at our photos of the crowds in Beijing.

 Watching this, we decided against trying to make our way through this unbelievable crowd, especially knowing that, when we were ready to leave Xiahe, we would be faced with a similar ordeal.

 Those who stayed in Beijing throughout the holidays didn’t do much better.
 On Oct.
 2, more than 180,000 visitors crammed into the Forbidden City.
 That’s about six times more visitors than it normally receives in a day.
 Hundreds of thousands more made their way to the Great Wall, where crowds were literally shoulder-to-shoulder.